nswaswaJim/oahuv1/middleridge.md

   Your browser does not support the video tag.
 </video>

-There are trails on each side of the stream and it is not at all well marked which way to go.
+There are trails running up and down both sides of the stream and it is not at all well marked which way to go.
 But the sun was at my 1 o'clock, stream was to my right, ahead is up- this will probably work.
 An occasional bit of survey tape, and a bootprint of someone who hopefully had a map, were encouraging.
 Otherwise, this bamboo forest could be leading anywhere:

 <p><img src="../oahuv1/images/middleridge/bambooforest.JPG" height="300px" alt="bamboo forest"/></p>